Gadget218/Chronic_Disease_Prediction/README.md

 ## Statistical Analysis

-Performed statistical analysis using ANOVA and chi-square tests to evaluate relationships between health and lifestyle variables, providing actionable insights into chronic disease risk factors.
+Performed statistical analysis using ANOVA and chi-square tests to evaluate relationships between health and lifestyle variables, providing actionable insights into factors affecting a person's health.